Former Super Bowl champ arrested for alleged robberies in Los Angeles

 He was being held Tuesday on $250,000 bail, police records show.

-Ward, who was born in Los Angeles and attended Valley View High School in Moreno Valley, played eight seasons in the NFL with the Giants, Tampa Bay Buccaneers and Houston Texas.
+Ward, who was born in Los Angeles and attended Valley View High School in Moreno Valley, played eight seasons in the NFL with the Giants, Tampa Bay Buccaneers and Houston Texans.

 He enjoyed his best season in the league one year after winning the Super Bowl when he rushed for 1,025 yards with the Giants.